coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 snakemake --cores 1 --dag | dot -Tpng > dag.png
 ```

-One improvement to this `Snakefile` would be to directly refer to the outputs of the rules by using the rule's name.
-This approach is more robust, as we can freely change the output names, without breaking the workflow.
-Remember that you can only refer to the rules that were defined before, so we cannot modify in that way the `all` rule!
+Another way to link rules in the `Snakefile` would be to directly refer to the outputs of the rules by using the rule's name.
+This approach is more robust when the execution order of the steps matters, as we can freely adjust output names, without breaking the workflow.
+Remember that you can only refer to the rules that were defined before, so the `all` rule cannot be modified that way!
 ```bash
 rule all:
     input: